-Group Family Child Care Regulations 7.3.5.D - Staff Qualifications and Ongoing Professional Development, Staff Orientation
+Group Family Child Care Regulations 7.3.5.D 2 Staff Qualifications and Ongoing Professional Development, Staff Orientation

-Staff in licensed center programs and family child care programs must complete all preservice training within three (3) months of hire.
-License exempt providers must complete the training prior to receiving CCAP approval to serve children in the CCDF program.

-- iii.
-To demonstrate compliance, certify by checking below how the state/territory requires this training topic be completed by providers during either pre-service or during an orientation period within three (3) months of hire. - Pre-Service - Orientation within three (3) months of hire - iv.
-Does the state/territory require that this training topic be completed before caregivers, teachers, and directors are allowed to care for children unsupervised?
+- ii.
+Describe any variations in training requirements for the standard(s).
+Do training requirements vary by category of care (i.e. Center, FCC, In-home), licensing status (i.e. licensed, license-exempt), or the age of the children in care? - Staff in licensed center programs and family child care programs must complete all preservice training within three (3) months of hire.
+License exempt providers must complete the training prior to receiving CCAP approval to serve children in the CCDF program. - iii.
+To demonstrate compliance, certify by checking below how the state/territory requires this training topic be completed by providers during either pre-service or during an orientation period within three (3) months of hire. - [x] Pre-Service - [x] Orientation within three (3) months of hire - iv.
+Does the state/territory require that this training topic be completed before caregivers, teachers, and directors are allowed to care for children unsupervised? - []Yes - [x] No - v.
+How do providers receive updated information and/or training regarding the standard(s)?
+This description should include methods to ensure that providers are able to maintain and update the health and safety practices as described in the standards above.